KatCodes7/healthcare-python-analysis/README.md

 # Healthcare Data Analysis with Python

+## Overview

-This project analyzes healthcare claims data to identify key cost drivers, demographic trends, and the impact of chronic conditions on healthcare spending.
+End-to-end analysis of healthcare claims data using Python to identify cost drivers, demographic trends, and the impact of chronic conditions on healthcare spending.

 ## Tools Used

-- Python (pandas, matplotlib)
+- Python (pandas for data analysis, matplotlib for visualization)
 - Jupyter Notebook

 ## Project Overview